tito-arch/BABC-2/content/posts/microsoft-copilot.md

 ## Co-pilot in PowerPoint

-you will no longer have to worry about the tediuos work of creating a presentation slides as the co pilot as your assistant things are made easy for you remember copilot
+You will no longer have to worry about the tedious work of creating a presentation slides as the co-pilot as your assistant things are made easy for you remember copilot

-is just like a chatbot so you can just tell it to create a 8 slide presentation for you and it will just do exatly that.also you can use your documents to create a slide presentation for you how cool is that
+is just like a chatbot, so you can just tell it to create a 8-slide presentation for you, and it will just do exactly that.
+Also, you can use your documents to create a slide presentation for you How cool is that

 But if we look closely this two companies are pretty much at war with each other even if we can see it.
-But the best part theya are giving us good products one good example is chatGPT.
+But the best part is they are giving us good products.
+One good example is ChatGPT..

-even if at comparison microsoft copilot features are pretty much the same as google generative ai...we have to admit that microsoft is winning here remeber they own a small percentage.
+Even if at comparison microsoft copilot features are pretty much the same as google generative ai...we have to admit that microsoft is winning here remember they own a small percentage.

-of chatgpt they have business chat which is a new feature microsoft collective suite embeded with ai unlocks alot of capabilities.
+Of ChatGPT, they have business chat which is a new feature microsoft collective suite embedded with AI unlocks a lot of capabilities.

 With Copilot, you’re always in control.
 You decide what to keep, modify or discard.
 Now, you can be more creative in Word, more analytical